jelizaga/install_plus/README.md

 * ⛺ **Minimal dependencies:** You can run `instally` on any machine that you can run Bash and `jq`.
 How much easier can it get?
-* 🚚 **Flexibly JSON-driven:** Specify packages for `instally` to install using JSON, enjoying support for categorization, fallbacks, preferred methods, multiple package managers, and even running your own installation commands.
+* 🚚 **Flexibly JSON-driven:** Specify packages for `instally` to install using JSON, enjoying support for grouping, fallbacks, preferred methods, multiple package managers, and even running your own installation commands.
 * 🧰 **OS agnostic:** Owing to its simplicity, `instally` can install packages on (almost) anything.